 Add to Flipboard Magazine.

-To have it all in the cloud sounds pretty awesome, but in fact it's the least secure place.
-In this article I will go over how to store your photographs (and other digital files) and how to make sure it's backed up so your files will survive an atomic war.
+To have it all in the cloud sounds pretty awesome, but in fact, it's the least secure place.
+In this article, I will go over how to store your photographs (and other digital files) and how to make sure they are backed up so your files will survive.

-Backup is like insurance.
-You don't know what it covers till the day you need it.
+Backup is for when the original archive gets lost or damaged.
+As such, backup is like insurance – you don't know what it covers until the day you need it.
 But it's great to feel secure as long as it is not relevant.

 Let me simply put your feeling of safety to unrest by assuring you that your cloud doesn't keep your images safe.